Booth Savage: Career

-Savage is a playwright and avid stage actor.
-His self-written plays Savage Heat, DADS, Reversing Falls, Pillow Talk, Pajama Games and This Bloody Business have been performed on stages across Canada.
-Moreover, he is an original actor member of Toronto's Theatre Passe Muraille and Toronto Free Theatre.
+Savage is a playwright and stage actor.
+The plays he has written including Savage Heat, DADS, Reversing Falls, Pillow Talk, Pajama Games and This Bloody Business have been performed across Canada.
+He is also an actor member of Toronto's Theatre Passe Muraille and Toronto Free Theatre.
 He has performed in over 100 plays in every province and territory in Canada, with the exception of Yukon.

 Savage is currently part of the Canadore College Theatre program faculty.

 Awards

 In 1987, he won a Gemini Award for Best Actor in a Leading Role for his role as Felix Batterinski in Allan King's The Last Season.

 Booth also taught Dramatic Arts at York University in 1992.

 Personal life

 Savage is married to actress Janet-Laine Green, and has two children.
 Their son Tyrone Savage is also an actor.